recofka/pomodoro/README.md

 ## Goals

-<p>The primary goals of this project were to develop a Pomodoro application while emphasizing the utilization of specific React hooks.
-I aimed to leverage the power of hooks such as useState, useEffect, useContext to construct a robust application.
+<p>The primary goal of this project was to develop a Pomodoro application using some specific React hooks.
+I aimed to leverage the power of hooks such as useState, useEffect and useContext to construct a robust application.
 By utilizing these hooks, I intended to enhance the application's state management, side effect handling, context sharing, and DOM manipulation. </p>

 ## Installation